nealrichardson/arrow/r/README.md

 install.packages("arrow")
 ```

-> Warning: the macOS binary packages on CRAN for 0.14.1 do not work as
-> described below.
-To install, you’ll first need to use Homebrew to get
-> the Arrow C++ library (`brew install apache-arrow`), and then from R
-> you can `install.packages("arrow", type = "source")`.
-We hope to have
-> this resolved in the next release.

 On macOS and Windows, installing a binary package from CRAN will handle
 Arrow’s C++ dependencies for you.
 On Linux, you’ll need to first install
 the C++ library.
 See the [Arrow project installation